Crisis Response Team

 We are confident these changes will lead to better outcomes for those experiencing mental health crises and a stronger, more resilient support system for our entire community.

-Q: How will Olmsted County’s crisis response team work with other emergency services like law enforcement and EMS?
+Q: How does Olmsted County’s crisis response team work with other emergency services like law enforcement and EMS?

 Q: If someone is experiencing a mental health crisis, what steps should they take?